WSDOT/WBFL/Readme.md

 Define BOOSTDIR and XSDDIR environment variables for the location where the boost and code synthesis libraries are installed.

-Clone the repository into **drive letter**:\ARP\ and create an environment variable ARPDIR to this folder.
+Clone the repository into **drive letter**:/ARP/ and create an environment variable ARPDIR to this folder.

-Create an enviroment variable called WBFLDIR that equates to the $ARPDIR$\WBFL folder.
+Create an enviroment variable called WBFLDIR that equates to the $ARPDIR$/WBFL/ folder.

 ## Authors
 This project is jointly developed by the Washington State and Texas Departments of Transportation